 Acute mechanical back pain is a common medical problem.
-Acute pain is pain that has been present less than 4 to 6 weeks.
-Mechanical means the source of the pain may be in the spinal joints, discs, vertebrae, or soft tissues.
+Acute pain is pain that has been present in your back for less than four to six weeks.
+Mechanical means that the source of the pain may be in your spinal joints, discs, vertebrae, or soft tissues.
 Acute mechanical back pain may also be called acute low back pain, lumbago, idiopathic low back pain, lumbosacral strain or sprain, or lumbar syndrome.

-A precise anatomic cause of mechanical back pain can be identified only 20% of the time.
-Sometimes, a specific trauma or strenuous activity may cause the pain.
+A precise cause of your acute mechanical back pain can be identified only 20% of the time.
+Sometimes, a specific accident or hard activity may cause the pain you’re feeling.
 However, 80% of the time, the specific source of the pain is not found.
 Fortunately most people recover in a relatively short period of time with simple treatment.

 Mechanical back pain implies the source of pain is in the spine and/or its supporting structure.
 The surrounding muscles and ligaments may develop reactive spasm and pain.

-Most people with mechanical back pain experience pain primarily in the lower back.
-The pain may radiate (spread) to the buttocks and thighs.
+Most people with mechanical back pain experience pain primarily in their lower back.
+The pain may radiate (spread) to your buttocks and thighs.
 Many people may also experience spasms with mechanical back pain.
 The symptoms of mechanical back pain are generally more noticeable with flexion of the back and when lifting heavy objects.